dib-lab/2022-paper-branchwater-software/manuscript.md

 by distributing sketches to various nodes but in practice this is logistically challenging to coordinate.
 13 TB is large.
 In a cloud environment with fast interconnect other design decisions could be made.
-But also other query systems could be built.
+But also other query systems could be built (what was I thinking here? :).

 ### Post-search validation etc. Testing.